giuseppeamato/oauth2-xacml-proxy/README.md

 import pz8/oauth2_xacml;
 ```

-Set the proper attributes in the configuration object, ususally filled in a toml configuration file, and instantiate the connector
+Set the proper attributes in the configuration object, usually filled in a toml configuration file, and instantiate the connector
 ```ballerina
 oauth2_xacml:GatewayConfiguration gatewayConf = {
    idsEndpoint: config:getAsString("oauth2_xacml.endpoint"),